lyicy/flask-bootstrap-template/README.md

 - Figure out how to use Frozen-flask to create static webpages, because it really is very static right now.
-- Check out if it can be re-implemented in Cyclone or Tornado...
 - Add opengraph elements/twitter cards for blog entries
 - Integrate the development process for javascript frontend application with react.js, including unit tests with jest
-- add integration testing with gulp-webdriver or python selenium?
+- Add integration testing with gulp-webdriver or python selenium?
 - Add an admin page to actually make use of the login feature
 - Add a 'comments' feature, maybe combined with logins?
-- Maybe make the repository a yeoman generator
+- Maybe make this project a yeoman generator
 - Figure out, how to use gulp-inline-css, to conform with Google Page style suggestions.
+- Make an asynchronous installation with Tornado, because that is what I want to use in the future...

 [sass]: http://www.sass-lang.com/